UI Design6-minute read

 Center-align four circles, going from largest to smallest with altering colors, as shown.
 On the largest circle, toward the back, pull the left and right points away from the center.
 Finally, move the smallest, inner circle to the edge of the following one to create a lighting effect on the iris.

-Tip: Instead of using a white circle, simply subtract (using the Pathfinder panel) the two circles from the circle beneath each of them.
-It creates a cleaner result on the background.
+Tip: Instead of using a white circle, subtract the two circles from the circle beneath each of them.
+In Illustrator, use the Pathfinder panel.
+In Figma, select both shapes and use Boolean Groups > Subtract.

 It’s all about where you add those extra points on the edges of the initial square.
 Tip: As an alternative, you can simply draw a thin line shaped like an arrow.